grafolean/grafolean/doc/user-guide.md

 > For ICMP ping and SNMP, this step has already been carried out for you (the bot is systemwide and can be used with any of the accounts).
 You can safely skip it.

-You can add either a SNMP, ICMP Ping or a custom bot.
+You can add either a SNMP, ICMP Ping, NetFlow or a custom bot.
 Select `Bots` in sidebar menu and click `+ Add bot` button.
 Select the protocol (SNMP, ICMP Ping or custom) and the label by which the bot will be known to you.

 When bot is added, its `Last successful login` field reads `Never`, because it has not accessed Grafolean yet (at least not with a provisioned token).
 Open a bot page (select `Bots` in menu, click on bot name).
 There will be a warning about bot not having connected yet, along with the instructions on how to install and configure it.
 Open and follow the instructions.
-When bot connects, `Last successful login` field will show the date and imte of last successful connection.
+When bot connects, `Last successful login` field will show the date and time of last successful connection.

 If you have selected a custom bot, the data is being collected and there is nothing we need to do in Grafolean except to display it in dashboards - all of the configuration is done in the script that is sending data.
 For SNMP and Ping however we need to configure *credentials*, *entities* and *sensors*.